mascarenhas/alien/doc/alien.md

 To work with C APIs that require you to allocate memory that is mutated by the library, Alien provides a `buffer` abstraction.
 The function `alien.buffer` allocates a new buffer.
-If you call it with no arguments it will allocate a buffer with the standard buffer size for your platform.
+If you call it with no arguments it will allocate a buffer of size `BUFSIZ` (the default C buffer size on your platform).
 If call it with a number it will allocate a buffer with this number of bytes.
 If you pass it a string it will allocate a buffer that is a copy of the string.
 If you pass a light userdata it will use this userdata as the buffer (be careful with that).